ciwolsey/arp-scan/README.md

-# ARP Scanner
+# arp-scan

 A fast and efficient ARP network scanner written in Rust.
-This tool discovers active hosts on a local network by sending ARP requests and listening for responses.
+This tool scans your local network to discover active hosts and their MAC addresses.

 ## Features

-- Fast network host discovery using ARP requests
+- Fast network scanning using ARP requests
 - Automatic network interface detection
 - MAC address resolution
 - Support for custom IP ranges